veera83372/prep-buddy/README.md

 - Mailing list: data-commons-toolchain@googlegroups.com
 - Slack channel: Coming soon!

-#### Usage - Coming Soon!
+#### Usage!
-To use this library, add a maven dependency to data-commons-prep in your project:
+To use this library, add a maven dependency to datacommons prep-buddy in your project:
 ```
 <dependency>
     <groupId>com.thoughtworks.datacommons</groupId>